Reference 00 — Core overview

 Implementation-language portability

 The reference implementation is C++23 (chosen for std::expected, std::span, std::byte, designated initializers, constexpr, three-way comparison, [[nodiscard]], and <atomic>; built -fno-exceptions -fno-rtti for the constrained profile).
-The choice is pragmatic: a freestanding-friendly C++23 subset produces a small portable binary, has broad MCU toolchain coverage (GCC 13+, Clang 18+, ESP-IDF 5.3+, arm-none-eabi-g++ 14.x), and still exposes a clean extern "C" FFI surface for higher-level wrappers.
+The choice is pragmatic: a freestanding-friendly C++23 subset produces a small portable binary, has broad MCU toolchain coverage (GCC 13+, Clang 18+, ESP-IDF 5.3+ as a compiler floor, arm-none-eabi-g++ 14.x), and exposes a clean extern "C" FFI surface for higher-level wrappers.
 The wire format itself is language-neutral, so a C, Rust, or Zig node interoperates byte-for-byte.

 The protocol itself is implementable in any language with: